When Does a Beneficiary Receive Assets from a Will?

-This is a question which we are commonly asked by customers when they use our Will writing service.
+This is a question which we are commonly asked by customers when they use our fixed fee Will writing service.
 It’s a practical question and the answer helps people understand more about the process of administering their Estate after they’ve died.

 Firstly, it’s important to understand that the person (or people) with the responsibility of distributing your Estate under the terms of your Will are called your Executors.
 When writing your Will with Co-op Legal Services, we’ll discuss the Executor’s role with you and help you decide on the most appropriate person in your circumstances.